-Promon is currently undertaking a series of engineering tasks to prepare a comprehensive CAPEX estimation at FEL-3 level of confidence for the Production Plant (with FEED documentation), including overall planning of the Project, 3D models, the bulk site earthworks and site layouts.
-Promon will develop the following items: (i) ROM pad, including retaining wall structures, (ii) Settlement ponds, (iii) Site Wide Bulk Earthworks, including the following areas: Greentech process circuits and infrastructure and water capture, (iv) General site drainage.
+Promon has concluded a comprehensive CAPEX estimation at FEL-3 level of confidence for the Production Plant (with FEED documentation), including overall planning of the project, 3D models, the bulk site earthworks and site layouts.
+As part of this process, Promon developed the following items: (i) ROM pad, including retaining wall structures; (ii) settlement ponds; (iii) site wide bulk earthworks, including the following areas: greentech process circuits and infrastructure and water intake; and (iv) general site drainage.